chrisrovero2344/NHLFighterAnalysis/README.md

 altercations, predicitve factors in deciding a fight winner, and the Goodness-of-Fit of the model.
 It is important to note that the ERGM model does not accept duplicat edges, so final numbers may deviate from above.
-Findings shown in Figure 6 demonstrate that Model 1 shows there is a 0.52% chance of any two players engaging in an altercation at random, while Model 4 demonstrates that for each each of height between the two combined NHL Players there is a ~1.5% higher chance of the two engaging in a fight and for each additional pound of weight in the player combination the chance of an altercation decreases by ~0.2%.
+Findings shown in Table 3 demonstrate that Model 1 shows there is a 0.52% chance of any two players engaging in an altercation at random, while Model 4 demonstrates that for each each of height between the two combined NHL Players there is a ~1.5% higher chance of the two engaging in a fight and for each additional pound of weight in the player combination the chance of an altercation decreases by ~0.2%.
 Showcasing that lean, tall individuals are more likely to engage which is consistnet with conventional fight wisdom on reach.

 Critically, Model 5 utilizes fan-vote metrics from hockeyfight.com to determine each altercation winner, and finds that for each additional